 A general obligation bond is a bond that is secured by the taxing and borrowing power of the entity issuing it.
 Voters must approve such bonds (and the authority to levy ad valorem property taxes to cover debt service) before such bonds may be issued.
-An analysis of the outstanding balance for general obligation bonds by port authorities between the years 2004 and 2014 shows no discernible trend (see Appendix B).
+An analysis of the outstanding balance for general obligation bonds by port authorities between the years 2004 and 2014 shows no discernible trend (see Table 10 in Appendix B).
 The data show that for the system as a whole, there has been a marked decrease in the overall outstanding balance of general obligation bonds.
 The total outstanding balance for all ports in 2014 was about \$68.7 million, which represents a decrease of almost \$30 million since 2004.
 Three ports reduced their balance, while two ports issued new bonds.
-The use of general obligation bonds is typically driven by local conditions, primarily (a) the expectation (or lack thereof) of improved business activity that will generate increased economic activity at the port and (b) the willingness of the local population to tax itself.